gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ```

 - `Parameter Name`: Name of the parameter
-- `type`: The type of the parameter (string, number, json,
+- `type`: The parameter type (string, number, json,
     comma\_delimited\_list, boolean)
-- `label`: Name of the parameter (optional)
+- `label`: The parameter Name (optional)
-- `description`: The description of the parameter (optional)
+- `description`: Description of the parameter (optional)
 - `default`: Default value of the parameter.
-Will be used, if the
+Will be used if the
     parameter isn't defined (optional)
-- `hidden`:  If the parameter should be hidden in the creation process,
+- `hidden`:  To hide the parameter in the creation process,
-    you can set hidden: *true* as parameter (Optional and set to *false*
+    you can set hidden: *true* as a parameter (Optional, and set to *false*
     by default)
 - `constraints`: You can set a list of constraints.
 If these aren't
     fulfilled, the stack creation will fail.
-- `immutable`: If this parameter is set to true, the parameter can't be
+- `immutable`: If this parameter is set to true, the parameter cannot be
-    changed with a stack update.
-(This will raise an error if attempted)
+    changed during a stack update.
+(This will generate an error if attempted)

 ## Resources